White/Black; Walpole Men / Walpole Women --------- Yellow/Blue; Waldegrave Men / Waldegrave Women

 Walpole Course

-The Walpole Course plays off the white (holes 1-9) and black (holes 10-18) tees.
-It is for use by members in competitions only.
+The Walpole Course is played off the white tees (holes 1-9) and black tees (holes 10-18), and is reserved for members' competition play.

 Waldegrave Course

-The Waldegrave Course is named after Lady Frances Waldegrave who married John Waldegrave, the owner of Strawberry Hill House and grandson of Horace Walpole’s great niece, Elizabeth Waldegrave.
-Following John’s death in 1840, Lady Waldegrave married his brother, George.
-It was through him that she inherited Strawberry Hill House.
-She became a renowned hostess, entertaining members of the Royal Family and liberal establishment at her Twickenham home.
+This course is named after Lady Frances Waldegrave, a prominent figure in Victorian society with with strong ties to Strawberry Hill House.
+She married John Waldegrave, owner of the house and grandson of Horace Walpole's great-niece, Elizabeth Waldegrave.
+After John's death in 1840, she later married his brother, George, through whom she inherited Strawberry Hill House.
+A celebrated hostess, she was renowned for entertaining members of the Royal Family and leading figures of the Liberal establishment at her Twickenham residence.